-- 1. Social Chairmen or representatives of recognized organizations must contact the SUB Operations Office and obtain an "Activity Scheduling Form".
-The staff will be happy to offer assistance and instructions in filling out the form and scheduling your event. - 2.
-Residence Hall and fraternal I sorority social activities are also required to be scheduled in advance with the Programs Office by the organization's social chairman.
+- 1. Social Chairmen or representatives of recognized organizations must contact the SUB Operations Office and obtain an "Activity Scheduling Form" for events held in the Student Union.
+An activity card should be completed for events held elsewhere.
+The cards are available in the Student Activities Office and will insure that the event is placed on the Master Calendar. - 2.
+Residence Hall and fraternal/sorority social activities should be scheduled in advance with the Student Activities Office by the organization's representative.
 The Resident Director and the Resident Hall Activities Coordinator should be notified of the activities being held in a residence hall. - 3.
-All student activities on or off campus, must be scheduled on an "Activity Scheduling Form" and listed on the Master Calendar of Events.
+The sponsoring organization is responsible for the conduct, control, and handling of the event at all times.
+Maintenance, security or other staff are present to assist and advise only.
+Should an organization or the University feel that an event is beyond the organization's control, a decision may be made in order to ensure personal safety and/or to prevent damage to University property.

-- 4. The sponsoring organization is responsible for the conduct, control, and handling of the event at all times.
-Maintenance, security or other staff present are there to assist, advise, and only if necessary, make a decision for the University when asked or in cases obviously beyond the control of the organization. - 5.
-Tentative dates and room assignments for pending events in the SUB may be scheduled with the Operations Office.
-However, the event must be either definitely confirmed with a completed and approved "Activity Scheduling Form" or the dates canceled on the "Master Schedule" at least two weeks prior to the tentative date. - a.
+- 4. Tentative dates and room assignments for pending events in the SUB may be scheduled with the Operations Office.
+However, the event must be either definitely confirmed with a completed and approved "Activity Scheduling Form" or the dates canceled at least two weeks prior to the tentative date.
+All Activities Scheduling Forms must be approved by the Student Activities Office.
+Please notify the Student Activities Office in the case of cancellation of events outside the Student Union so that the event can be removed from the Master Calendar. - a.
 No publicity may be released until the "Activity Scheduling Form" is completed and approved. - b.
-All advertisement and posters must be removed the afternoon after the event. - 6.
-Times for decorating the facility used should be indicated on the "Activity Scheduling Form", and must be confirmed in person with the Director of the facility used well in advance of the date scheduled. - 7.
-"Activity Scheduling Forms" must be picked up at least three weeks prior to the event to allow adequate time for completion of the form (i.e. approval of dates and facilities) and for completing all necessary arrangements. - 8.
+All advertisement and posters must be removed the afternoon after the event. - 5.
+Times for decorating the facility used should be indicated on the "Activity Scheduling Form", and must be confirmed in person with the Director of the facility used well in advance of the date scheduled. - 6.
+"Activity Scheduling Forms" must be picked up at least three weeks prior to the event to allow adequate time for completion of the form (i.e. approval of dates and facilities) and for completing all necessary arrangements. - 7.
 Without the approved "Activity Scheduling Form" the possibility strongly exists of conflicting dates, competitive events on the same date, and pre-scheduled facilities.
 It is in your best interest to make sure your event is organized and planned well in advance.